By Dr. Mark Wagner

 Learning to Network and Networking to Learn

 1. Connect – The growth engine of your learning network is your willingness to reach out and make connections with new people.
 Leave a comment on a blog post or podcast, reply to a question on twitter, or +1 a post on Google+ (or like something on Facebook).
 Merely reading, listening, or watching is not connecting.
-The more people you connect with online, the more you can take advantage of the strength of week ties.
+The more people you connect with online, the more you can take advantage of the strength of weak ties.

 2. Contribute – If you have something to share, post it online where it may be accessible and useful to others.
 Your expertise (and even your struggles) are valuable to others who don’t have your experience.
 Anything you create for work (or your own schooling) might as well be shared, and might be valuable to someone else.
 Making contributions is a way to offer something of value to the new people you are connecting with.
 Sharing online is even considered a moral imperative by many educators; sharing contributes to the greater good.
 It’s one way we can pay it forward.